WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 Afterwards, each evaluate line is evaluated.
 Each line consists of a `<Condition>`, or `Otherwise`. `Otherwise` triggers only if none of the other conditions trigger.
 Several conditions may trigger together.

+If only a single condition line with feedback "Success" is provided, an `Otherwise: Failure` line is implied.

 Condition Format:
 - `<Target> is [<Target> | '<Value>']`
 - `not (<Condition>)`